bdonchenko/ragnar/README.md

 ### 2. Actions/Services

 Action is an independent box of business logic.
-Provides "execute" method defined in IAction of IDataAction interface and being called by components.
+Provides "execute" method declared in IAction of IDataAction interface and being called by components.

 The result of action is updated Store calling 'next' method of appropriate Store item.